M0dzie/minishell/README_msapin.md

 bash: cd: cursus/: No such file or directory
 bash: cd: too many arguments
 ```
-_Doesn't change the directory but if some arguments are wrong or if more
+_Doesn't change the directory but if some arguments are invalid
-than one argument while print an error._
+(folder that doesnt exist) or if more than one argument while
+print an error._
-- too many arguments error as the priority over No such file or directory,
+- too many arguments error as the priority over No such file
-minishell isn't a directory but it's the second argument that trigger the error
+or directory, minishell isn't a valid directory but it's the
+second argument that trigger the error.

 #